 Alright Cheeseheads, are you ready for Green Bay Packers playoff football?
-Have you bought your Green Bay Packers tickets for the 2014 NFL Playoffs?
+Have you bought your Green Bay Packers tickets for the 2014 NFL season?
 You don’t have to worry about standing in long lines, when Razorgator has the premium Packers tickets you’re looking for.
-You're only a click away from the best seats at Lambeau Field to watch quarterback Aaron Rodgers and your Packers defend the NFC North and make a run at Super Bowl XLVIII!
+You're only a click away from the best seats at Lambeau Field to watch quarterback Aaron Rodgers and your Packers make a run at Super Bowl XLIX!

 Learn more about our 100% Guarantee »